-The current bookstore’s owner Angela Trigg is the granddaughter of Adelaide Trigg and knows that not only will the store be “..haunted by the ghosts of all great literature,” (Christopher Morley, The Haunted Book Shop) but that the ghosts of the two book-loving Marston sisters, Adelaide Marston Trigg and Eleanor Marston Benz, are looking down on the endeavor with big, wide grins.
+The current bookstore’s owner Angela Trigg is the granddaughter of Adelaide Trigg and knows that not only is the store “..haunted by the ghosts of all great literature,” (Christopher Morley, The Haunted Book Shop) but that the ghosts of the two book-loving Marston sisters, Adelaide Marston Trigg and Eleanor Marston Benz, are looking down on the endeavor with big, wide grins.

 About the Owner

 Angela Trigg will be familiar to any regular at Bienville Books as she worked there since Feb 2011, recommending books to regulars and visitors alike and is excited that the new bookstore is in the same location (Thanks, Russ!)